 My review of Cloudflare free CDN:

-Early in 2013, CloudFlare protected thousands of Wordpress websites being hosted on its network from a brute force attack.
-I’ve been very impressed with CloudFlare as a service though I’d like to warn that once I faced an outage for an hour when one of their routing tables had gone corrupt.
-Though that never got repeated and was a rare event.
-If you aren’t there on CloudFlare yet – I’ll suggest you come soon.
+Early in 2013, Cloudflare protected thousands of WordPress websites being hosted on its network from a brute force attack.
+I’ve been very impressed with Cloudflare as a service though I’d like to warn that once I faced an outage for an hour when one of their routing tables had gone corrupt.
+However, that was never repeated.
+If you aren’t on Cloudflare yet – I suggest you get on it soon.

-Do let me know your review and feedback of CloudFlare free CDN?
-Are you using it or planning to integrate it with your Website?
-Don’t forget to share this tutorial with your blog readers and friends on Facebook and Google plus.
+Do let me know your review and feedback of Cloudflare free CDN?
+Are you using it or planning to integrate it with your website?
+Don’t forget to share this tutorial with your blog readers and friends on Facebook and Google Plus.